 Singapore to close mosques to prevent coronavirus spread

-Singapore will close all mosques for at least five days for deep cleaning to prevent the spread of coronavirus after a number of congregants in the city-state attended an Islamic conference in neighbouring Malaysia linked to infections.
+Singapore will close all mosques for at least five days for deep cleaning to prevent the spread of coronavirus after two congregants were thought to have been infected during an Islamic conference in neighbouring Malaysia.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)